What happened to me?

 - You are starting to treat Jesus Christ very casually in stark contrast to how John the Apostle responded to the risen Christ in Revelation 1:12-17.

-- The pathway to heaven seems easy and very broad whereas the pathway to hell seems narrow (Matthew 7:13).
+- The pathway to heaven seems easy and pretty broad instead of narrow (Matthew 7:13).

 - You think that all the warnings in the Bible somehow apply to someone else.